Titans vs Chiefs / Packers vs 49’ers!

 You will find variations in the odds from one bookie to the next, so shop around and ensure you are getting the best values.
 This is just one of the reasons why we recommend that you join at least several online sportsbooks to bet on the Super Bowl.
 It is also a good idea since it will present you with more prop bets, futures, and other opportunities—not to mention awesome promotions.

 Sometimes they get it wrong.
 The bookmakers had Hillary Clinton winning the election by a landslide.
-Nope… So another useful reminder for the Super Bowl is one which technically applies to any sporting event across the board—and that is that you can never be 100% sure who will win.
-There is no such thing as a “lock”—a sure bet.
+Nope.
+So another useful reminder for the Super Bowl is one which technically applies to any sporting event across the board and that is that you can never be 100% sure who will win.
+There is no such thing as a “lock” or a sure bet.

 A great example would be Super Bowl XLII, the concluding game for the 2007 NFL season.
 The game featured the Patriots going up against the Giants.

 Finally, one more piece of advice for the Super Bowl concerns money management.
 It seems to be human nature to wager big on a big game.
-But there is no rule that says you have to risk an arm and a leg on your Super Bowl bets.
+But there is no rule that says you have to risk an arm and a leg just because it’s the Super Bowl.
 If you wager more than you can afford, you will just feel tense through the entire game, and if you lose, it could ruin the whole experience.
 There is no reason to go overboard and deprive yourself of the fun of Super Bowl Sunday.
 Stake a comfortable amount, even if it is a modest amount.

-If you are going to bet on Super bowl LI, you will also want to watch the game—especially if you will be placing live bets in-play.
+If you are going to bet on the Super bowl you will also want to watch the game, especially if you will be placing live bets in-play.
 Where can you tune in?

-This year’s broadcast rights for the Super Bowl on TV have gone to Fox.
-So you will want to tune into your local Fox channel if you are going to be watching the game on television.
-You can also stream the game online through Fox Sports Go.
+This year’s broadcast rights for the Super Bowl on TV have gone to CBS.
+So you will want to tune into your local CBS channel if you are going to be watching the game on television.
+You can also stream the game online through the CBS “All-Access” App.